Our Risk Warning

 The success of a company will depend largely upon the ability of its executive directors to develop and maintain a strategy that achieves the Company's objectives.

-Growthdeck, which is an appointed representative of Nash & Co Capital Limited, is providing advice only to the Company and is not providing any advice to any prospective investors or any other party with relation to any investment activity.
+Growthdeck Limited [FRN: 731176] is an Appointed Representative of Daedalus Partners LLP [FRN: 564221] which is authorised and regulated by the Financial Conduct Authority in the UK..
+Growthdeck is providing advice only to the Company and is not providing any advice to any prospective investors or any other party with relation to any investment activity.
 If you require professional financial advice you should engage a suitably qualified independent advisor.